corda/corda/docs/source/design/non-code-attachments/design.md

 Given that ``DataAttachment``s are unlikely to be unique per transaction they can be on the base ``AttachmentsClassloader`` and must obey the no-overlap rule.
 They can also be cached together with the ``CodeAttachment``s.

-``SmallReferenceDataAttachment``, on the other hand, cannot be on the base ``AttachmentsClassloader`` because they are unique per transaction, and also can't obey to the no-overlap rule.
+``SmallReferenceDataAttachment``, on the other hand, cannot be on the base ``AttachmentsClassloader`` because they are unique per transaction, and also can't obey the no-overlap rule.

 ### Given that there is no API, how can we differentiate between ``ConsensusAttachment``s and ``SmallReferenceDataAttachment``s ?